Ancient Mayan artifacts returned to Guatemala and Mexico | DW | 05.11.2021

 Bought at a flea market in 2003, these ancient Mayan artifacts will be returned to Guatemala and Mexico

-However, his cellar also housed a collection of 13 objects — including figures, plates and cups dating back to between 250 and 850 AD.
+His cellar also housed a collection of 13 objects — including figures, plates and cups dating back to 250-850 AD.
 Claiming not to know of their origins, he said that they had been purchased for less than €100 ($116) at a flea market in Leipzig in 2003.

 An expert later confirmed the objects' authenticity and declared that 11 of the pieces were produced in what is today Guatemala and two others were from Teotihuacan, located roughly 40 kilometers (25 miles) northeast of modern-day Mexico City.
 The ancient Mesoamerican city of Teotihuacan was the largest city in the pre-Columbian Americas.
 Police suspect these items were looted by tomb raiders.

-This Friday, the premier of Saxony-Anhalt, Reiner Haseloff, will hand over these priceless Mayan cultural artifacts to the Guatemalan Ambassador, Jorge Lemcke, and Mexican Ambassador, Francisco Quiroga, in a ceremony in Berlin.
+On Friday, Saxony-Anhalt State premier Reiner Haseloff handed the priceless Mayan cultural artifacts over to Guatemalan Ambassador Jorge Lemcke and Mexican Ambassador Francisco Quiroga at a ceremony in Berlin.

-Saved from being resold: the Mayan fragment from the Piedras Negras archaeological site in Guatemala

-This handover comes a week after another private collector in France returned a Mayan artifact to Guatemala after it was initially slated for auction in 2019.
+The handover came a week after another private collector in France returned a Mayan artifact to Guatemala after it was initially slated for auction in 2019.

-The Los Angeles Timesreported how the object changed hands several times before being ultimately acquired by private collectors, Manichak and Jean Aurance in Paris.
+The Los Angeles Timesreported that the object changed hands several times before being ultimately acquired by private collectors Manichak and Jean Aurance in Paris.
 It was later included as part of a collection of pre-Columbian artifacts slated for auction in Paris in 2019.
 It had been estimated to fetch between €23,325 ($27,000) and €33,692 ($39,000).

-However, Guatemala objected and produced evidence of its provenance with drawings and pictures dating back to its discovery in 1899, and the carving was then withdrawn from the auction.
+Guatemala objected and produced evidence of provenance, with drawings and pictures dating back to its discovery in 1899, and the carving was then withdrawn from the auction.

-Negotiations followed between Manichak Aurance, the French and Guatemalan governments, and UNESCO, which later released a statement that Aurance opted to voluntarily return the fragment.
+Negotiations followed between Manichak Aurance, the French and Guatemalan governments, and UNESCO, which later released a statement saying Aurance opted to voluntarily return the fragment.

-An engraved cylindrical clay drinking vessel estimated to be 1,500 years old is one of the 13 items that will be returned

-Similarly, in May this year, two German private collectors voluntarily returned 34 pre-Columbian artifacts to Mexico.
-28 of the objects were in the city of Monheim am Rhein in western Germany and the remaining six in Recklinghausen, some 70 kilometers (43 miles) away.
+In May, two German collectors voluntarily returned 34 pre-Columbian artifacts to Mexico.
+Twenty-eight of the objects were in the city of Monheim am Rhein in western Germany and the remaining six in Recklinghausen, some 70 kilometers (43 miles) away.

 Commenting on that event, Diego Prieto, director of Mexico's National Institute of Anthropology and History, highlighted the "growing sensitivity" in the global community about the need to respect cultural heritage and return artifacts.

-In today's Gautemala, indigenous people of Mayan descent comprise over 40% of the population.
+People of Mayan descent constitute over 40% of the population in Guatemala.
 In the north of the country lie the ruins of the city of Tikal, one of the former centers of Mayan power.

-Meanwhile, near Mexico's capital, Mexico City, lie the sprawling ruins of Teotihuacan — the center of a culture that dominated Central America in 1st century AD.
+Meanwhile, near Mexico's capital, Mexico City, lie the sprawling ruins of Teotihuacan — the center of a culture that dominated Central America in the first century AD.

-InsightCrime.org reported in February 2020 that black markets peddling Mayan artifacts still exist in Guatemala.
-Quoting an expert from the La Ruta Maya Foundation, the report explained how Mayan sites were looted between the 1960s and 1980s, when a trend of pre-Colombian exhibitions in the United States saw increased demand for cultural items from museums and private collectors.
-Guatemala's civil war had also forced some archeologists to abandon excavation sites, leaving them exposed to impoverished rural communities seeking additional sources of income.
+InsightCrime.org reported in February that informal markets peddling Mayan artifacts still exist in Guatemala.
+Quoting an expert from the La Ruta Maya Foundation, the report explained how Mayan sites were looted between the 1960s and 1980s, when a trend of pre-Columbian exhibitions in the United States saw increased demand for cultural items from museums and private collectors.
+Guatemala's civil war had also forced some archaeologists to abandon excavation sites, leaving them exposed to impoverished rural communities seeking additional sources of income.

 A clay figurine believed to be 1,500 years old that doubles as a candle holder, representing Huehueteotl, the fire god of Teotihuacan

 "The debate about African looted art is in full swing, and rightly so, and should have happened much sooner, especially since the debt is particularly large due to the German colonies.
-And that would be needed now for South America as well," Grube insists.
+And that would be needed now for South America, as well," Grube said.
 "There is blood on all these objects as well — it's just older."

 A resolution is imminent in the dispute over more than 1,000 bronzes stolen from the former Kingdom of Benin.
 Germany wants to return all the objects to Nigeria.